Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 Now that we have a starting point for our project, we'll need to configure our project to index ERC-20 Transfer

-events taking place on our Tanssi appchain.
+events taking place on our Tanssi network.

 Set Up the Indexer for ERC-20 Transfers¶